 SENISS The Special Educational Needs Inclusion Support Service

-In response to the current coronavirus pandemic, Liverpool Local Authority’s SENISS Service would like to offer advice and support to our settings and families, during this difficult time.
+In response to the coronavirus pandemic, Liverpool Local Authority’s SENISS Service would like to offer advice and support to our settings and families.

 We have created some Top Tips Guides for supporting pupils with different aspects of SEND with home learning.
 You will find downloads for these guides in our documents section at the side of the webpage.